 To see the page for a location or hashtag, you can search for it or tap the hashtag or location that appears on a post.

-Hashtag and location pages include public posts and stories that have been shared with the corresponding hashtag or location.
+Hashtag and location pages include public posts that have been shared with the corresponding hashtag or location.
 Learn more about hashtag and location pages.

 If your account is set to private, only your approved followers will be able to see posts you've shared, and photos and videos from your story won't appear on hashtag or location pages.

-At the top of some hashtag pages you may see a section called Top Posts.
+- A Top section.
 Top posts appear on trending hashtags to show you some of the popular posts tagged with that hashtag.